vechain/vechain-docs/developer-resources/sdks-and-providers/dapp-kit/README.md

 * `@vechain/dapp-kit-ui` - A library of UI components to make it easy to select and connect to a wallet.
 * `@vechain/dapp-kit-react` - A library of React hooks and components to make it easy to use the dApp kit with React.

-## Languages & Frameworks
+## Languages and Frameworks

 {% hint style="info" %}
 Please note that server-side rendering (SSR) must be disabled when using the dApp kit libraries.
 {% endhint %}

-The dApp kit library is available in the following languages & frameworks:
+The dApp kit library is available in the following languages and frameworks:

 * TypeScript
 * Vanilla JS